MarcusFunt/Teknologi-AI-APP/README.md

 - `npm run lint` — run ESLint with the included modern defaults

 ## Notes
-- Events are stored in PostgreSQL via the Express API (`/api/events`); the server seeds sample data on first run.
+- Events are stored as JSON via the Express API (`/api/events`); the server seeds sample data on first run.
 - Styling lives in `src/index.css`; typography uses the Inter font.